Looking for the best podcasting hosting sites in 2022?

 Podbean is a powerful way to start a podcast; they provide everything you need to begin a successful podcast.
-Podbean has both free and paid offer, so you can test their service by creating a free account and later upgrade when you are satisfied with what they offer you.
+Podbean has both free and paid offers, so you can test their service by creating a free account and later upgrade when you are satisfied with what they offer you.

 PodBean is among the best if not the best podcast hosting sites with all the necessary features podcasters need for starting a podcast.

-You can start with the FREE plan which allows you to upload up to 5 hours podcast, plus you get 100GB of bandwidth.
+You can start with the FREE plan which allows you to upload up to 5 hours of podcast, plus you get 100GB of bandwidth.

 This plan gives you almost everything to start a podcast, and you can upgrade later to their $9 per month plans to get more features, unlimited space etc

 If you are a professional podcaster or you’re serious about taking your podcast business into the next level, I recommended upgrading to the $29 per month Podbean Unlimited plus plan.

 This plan is the best for video podcasts and podcast monetization.
 I know you will not want to waste your time and efforts without monetizing your podcast.

 They have been in the system for the past ten years helping podcasters to start and grow their podcast.

 What is amazing about them is that you can publish your audio and video podcasts.
 It only takes a few steps to get your podcast up and running.
 They keep the process simple, so you can focus on just making the best podcast without any stress.